-Professor Fung is the Academic Dean and Ford Foundation Professor of Democracy and Citizenship at the Harvard Kennedy School.
+Professor Fung is Winthrop Laflin McCormack Professor of Citizenship and Self-Government at the Harvard Kennedy School.
 His research explores policies, practices, and institutional designs that deepen the quality of democratic governance.
 He focuses upon public participation, deliberation, and transparency.
 He co-directs the Transparency Policy Project and leads democratic governance programs of the Ash Center for Democratic Governance and Innovation at the Kennedy School.
 His books include Full Disclosure: The Perils and Promise of Transparency (Cambridge University Press, with Mary Graham and David Weil) and Empowered Participation: Reinventing Urban Democracy (Princeton University Press).
 He has authored five books, four edited collections, and over fifty articles appearing in professional journals.
 He received two S.B.s — in philosophy and physics — and his Ph.D. in political science from MIT.

 Professor Fung was a Senior Scholar in Ethics in 2006-2007, and became a Faculty Associate of the Ethics Center at the end of that year.
 He has been a member of the Faculty Committee since 2009.